gkakumari/tap-query-simbad-gaia/README.md

 # SIMBAD TAP Query Tool for Gaia DR3 IDs

 This project provides a Python-based tool for querying the [SIMBAD](http://simbad.u-strasbg.fr/simbad/) astronomical database using Gaia DR3 source IDs.
-It uses the ADQL (Astronomical Data Query Language) interface via PyVO's TAP client to extract astrophysical metadata such as object type, spectral type, effective temperature, and more.
+It uses the ADQL (Astronomical Data Query Language) which is a subset of SQL, interface via PyVO's TAP client to extract astrophysical metadata such as object type, spectral type, effective temperature, and more.

 ---